knewplay/book-programming-essential/toolset/tools.md

 ### Version Control Systems (VCS)
 Version Control Systems are tools that are used to keep track of changes to source code or other collections of files or folders.
 In other words, they keep track of the history of changes to some set of documents.

 Version Control Systems track changes to a folder and its contents in a series of snapshots.
-So if you are working on your code, you can decide to take a snapshot of the entire state of your project folder at any time, and with time you will have multiple of these snapshots.
+So if you are working on your code, you can take a snapshot of the entire state of your project folder at any time, and with time you will have multiple of these snapshots.

 Version Control Systems also maintain a bunch of metadata along with the actual changes to the content.
 This makes it possible to know who authored a particular change to a particular file, when was this change made, and what message was left with the snapshot.

-There are a number of Version Control Systems out there such as Subversion (SVN) and Mercurial, but Git has become the de facto standard for version control.
+There are several Version Control Systems out there such as Subversion (SVN) and Mercurial, but Git has become the de facto standard for version control.
 In here, we will talk about the concepts with Git in mind.

 ### Merging
 Discover how to integrate changes from different branches using merging.
 Understand the process of combining code changes to ensure project cohesion.